 Investing in a more efficient system might cost more upfront, but it can lead to significant savings on your energy bills over time.
 That’s why our service maintenance programs are designed to maximize that efficiency and extend your system’s lifespan.

-Breaking Down Your HVAC’s Total Cost
+A Breakdown of Your HVAC’s Total Cost

 Thinking about your HVAC system’s cost is a lot like planning for a car.
 You don’t just consider the sticker price; you also have to account for gas, oil changes, and the eventual day you’ll need a new one.
 The total cost of ownership for your HVAC works the same way.
 It’s the complete financial picture, from the day it’s installed to the day it’s replaced.
 Understanding these four key areas will help you see beyond the initial quote and make a truly informed decision for your home or business.

-Purchase and Installation
+The Initial Purchase and Installation Cost

 This is the number everyone focuses on first, and for good reason.
 The upfront cost of buying and installing a new HVAC system is the biggest single expense you’ll face.
 For a standard residential air conditioner and gas furnace combination, you can generally expect the initial investment to be somewhere between $6,000 and $11,500.
 This range covers both the equipment itself and the professional labor required to get it running perfectly.
 While it’s tempting to choose the cheapest option, remember that this is just one piece of the puzzle.
 The quality of the equipment and the installation will directly impact all the other costs down the line.

-Ongoing Energy Bills
+Your Monthly Energy Bills

 After your new system is installed, your relationship with its cost is far from over.
 Your monthly energy bills are the next major factor in your TCO.
 Over the entire lifespan of your HVAC unit, these operating costs can actually add up to be three to five times higher than what you paid for the system initially.
 This is where choosing an energy-efficient model really pays off.
 A slightly more expensive unit with a better efficiency rating can save you a significant amount of money over 10 to 15 years, making it the more economical choice in the long run for your residential HVAC needs.

-Maintenance and Repairs
+Factoring in Maintenance and Repairs

 Just like any complex machine, your HVAC system needs regular care to perform at its best.
 Budgeting for maintenance and repairs is a non-negotiable part of ownership.
 Over a 15-year lifespan, you can plan on spending between $2,500 and $5,000 on upkeep.
 This includes annual tune-ups, which typically cost between $150 and $300, and smaller items like filter replacements.
 Investing in one of our service maintenance programs is one of the smartest things you can do.
 It not only extends the life of your system but also helps prevent surprise breakdowns and costly emergency repairs.

-Lifespan and Future Replacement
+The Long-Term Cost: Lifespan and Replacement

 No HVAC system lasts forever.
 Most units have a lifespan of about 10 to 20 years.
 As your system gets older, its efficiency naturally declines, which means your energy bills will start to creep up, even with perfect maintenance.
 Eventually, you’ll reach a point where replacing the unit is more cost-effective than continuing to repair it.
 Factoring in this future replacement cost is the final step in calculating the true TCO.
 When you start noticing signs of aging, you can schedule a Virtual Tele-Tech appointment to start evaluating your options without pressure.